calyxir/calyx/docs/running-calyx/fud2.md

 fud2 consists of two pieces, which are two separate Rust crates:

-* `fud-core` is a *generic compiler driver* library.
+* FudCore (the `fud-core` crate): is a *generic compiler driver* library.
 This library is not specific to Calyx and could hypothetically be used to build a fud2-like driver for any compiler ecosystem.
 Clients of the `fud-core` library work by constructing a `Driver` object that encapsulates a set of *states* and *operations* that define the driver's behavior.
-* `fud2` is a program that uses the `fud-core` library.
+* fud2 itself is a program that uses the FudCore library.
 All of the Calyx-specific logic lives in `fud2`.
 For the most part, all of the code in the `fud2` crate consists of declaring a bunch of states and operations.
 The `main` function does little more than dispatch to the resulting `Driver` object's generic command-line interface.

-The central design philosophy of `fud-core` (and by extension, fud2 itself) is that its sole job is to orchestrate external functionality.
+The central design philosophy of FudCore (and by extension, fud2 itself) is that its sole job is to orchestrate external functionality.
 All that functionality must be available as separate tools that can be invoked via the command line.
 This is an important goal because it means the driver has a clear, discrete goal: *all it does* is decide on a list of commands to execute to perform a build.
 All the "interesting work" must be delegated to separate tools outside of the driver.